 - We can’t afford to have the name vetted.
 Your name needs to last a long time.
 An intellectual property lawyer has to conduct extensive research to make sure your name is not only available but isn’t too close to another name in your category of goods and services.
 To adopt a name without the proper vetting is too great a risk.

-It’s been said that you can throw any number of random letters on a table and someone somewhere is either trying to trademark it, or register it as a domain name.
+It’s been said that you can throw any number of random letters on a table and someone somewhere is either trying to trademark it, or register it as a domain.

 There is a lot that can be done to legally vet a name even before taking it to a trademark attorney, thereby reducing your outlay with trademark searches.
 It’s not an easy undertaking.
 Best have someone who can navigate the waters.